STAC-IITMandi/Blog/_posts/2019-12-18-When-Star-Dies-in-Clumps.md

 > as time progresses.
 At age of t=500 yr, asymmetric ejecta resembles
 > what Chandra's Tycho image looks like.

 They showed initial asymmetries in an explosion are required so that the model closely resembles the Chandra image of Tycho.
+The expanding gas cloud is extremely hot, while slightly different expansion speeds have given the cloud a puffy appearance.
+This can be due to multiple ignition points in Star's explosion as mentioned earlier which are more frequent in type Ia Supernovae.

-Type 1a supernovae are used as **standard candles**, i.e., objects with known characteristic brightness which can be used to study the expansion of the universe.
+Type Ia supernovae are used as **standard candles**, i.e., objects with known characteristic brightness which can be used to study the expansion of the universe.
 Moreover, they sprinkle elements that may support life in the next generation of solar systems.

 ### References